 - http://www.cramercenter.com/cramerstore/bshows/bdwy-al-silent.html A list of shows with song titles for ideas.

-After the General Auditions, the judges deliberate to determine who they need to see at the Callback Audition.
+After Auditions, the Artistic Team deliberates to determine who they need to see at Callbacks.
 This is a “closed” audition, meaning only the students invited may attend.
+Students do NOT receive a phone call if invited to attend.
 The invitation list is posted on the Show Callboard along with instructions for participation.
-If a student is NOT called back, it simply means that the judges got all the information they needed during the General Audition.
+If a student is NOT called back, it simply means that the Artistic Team got all the information they needed during Auditions.
 It does not necessarily mean that the student is not cast.
 Students will know casting decisions on Sunday at 5pm when it the Cast & Crew List is posted on the Show Callboard.

-Typically a Callback Audition consists of a Dance Audition where the Choreographer teaches a group number to those in attendance.
-After it’s been taught, he/she will put students in small groups and they’ll dance the selection together for the artistic team to evaluate.
+Typically Callbacks consists of a Dance Audition where the Choreographer teaches a group number to those in attendance.
+After it’s been taught, he/she will put students in small groups and they’ll dance the selection together for the Artistic Team to evaluate.

 Once the Dance Audition is complete, a smaller group of students is asked to stay for Cold Reading and Singing Auditions.
 The Artistic Team then works together to gather the information they need for casting as they watch students perform works from the show, receive direction, and demonstrate their character choices.